-MakeExpression[boxes, form] is the low-level function used in Mathematica sessions to construct expressions from boxes.
+is the low‐level function used in Wolfram System sessions to construct expressions from boxes.

-MakeExpression is used whenever boxes are supplied as input to Mathematica.
+- MakeExpression is used whenever boxes are supplied as input to the Wolfram Language.

-The boxes that are fed to MakeExpression are constructed from textual input by forming tokens, then grouping these according to standard Mathematica operator precedence rules, stripping out spacing characters.
-StyleBox and other objects not intended for interpretation are removed.
+- The boxes that are fed to MakeExpression are constructed from textual input by forming tokens, then grouping these according to standard Wolfram Language operator precedence rules, stripping out spacing characters.
+StyleBox and other objects not intended for interpretation are removed. »

-Definitions you give for MakeExpression will override built-in Mathematica rules for processing input.
+- Definitions you give for MakeExpression will override built‐in Wolfram Language rules for processing input.

-Giving input prefaced by \! makes Mathematica effectively perform MakeExpression.
+- Giving input prefaced by \! makes the Wolfram Language effectively perform MakeExpression.